Bordered manifolds with torus boundary and the link surgery formula: Examples and basic properties

 In particular, it suffices to show that if the claim is true for some $p/q$, then it is true for $-q/p$.

 On the algebraic level, it is sufficient to show that

 where $ {}_{\cK} \cZ_{(0,0)}^{\cK}$ is the Hopf link bimodule.

 In this case, we compute the type-$D$ module in a similar manner to our computation of the meridional Dehn twist module from Section~\ref{sec:blow-ups}.
-We mainly focus on the case that $p<0$ and $q>0$.
+We will only consider the case that $p<0$ and $q>0$.
+The case that $p>0$ and $q>0$ follows from a straightforward modification of this argument.

 We compute $\cD^{\cK}_{p/q}\hatbox {}_{\cK} \cZ^{\cK}_{(0,0)}\cdot \ve{I}_0$ first.
 The tensor product has generators

 ranging over $i\in \N$ and $j\in \Z/q$, and generators

 ranging over $i\in \Z$ and $j\in \Z/q$.
 We display the complex in Figure~\ref{fig:complex-rational-handlebody}.